ansys/scade-design-rules/doc/source/rules/traceability/llr_nature_eqs.rst

    :reference: TRA_REQ_002
    :tags: only_eqs

-   Contributing elements must have a design annotation
+   CE must have a design annotation

 Description
 -----------